-It is nothing more relaxing after a day out in the icelandic nature then end the day in a geothermal pool.
-In Iceland we do have more then 100 geothermal pools all over the country and it is a big part of the icelandic culture to go there to relax.
+It is nothing more relaxing after a day out in Icelandic nature than end the day in a geothermal pool.
+In Iceland, we do have more than 100 geothermal pools all over the country and it is a big part of the Icelandic culture to go there to relax.
 The Secret Lagoon is different from the pools in Reykjavik for example, the area is all covered in mossy lava fields and many hot springs all around.
 There is a little hot spring there which erupts every 4-6 minutes.

-If you feel to hot it is nice to stand up and walk around the area on the walking paths around the pool.
+If you feel too hot it is nice to stand up and walk around the area on the walking paths around the pool.

 The water is about 38°-40°celcius.

-Before you enter the pool the staff will tell you the rules and what should be kept in mind when visit the pool.
+Before you enter the pool the staff will tell you the rules and what should be kept in mind when visiting the pool.

-Remember to bring towels and swimsuits with you, but they can be rented by extra cost at the lagoon.
+Remember to bring towels and swimsuits with you, but they can be rented at extra cost at the lagoon.